mihaelagajic/ecg-heart-rate-detection/README.md

 # ecg-heart-rate-detection
-ECG signal analysis and heart rate detection using Python and digital signal processing
+ECG signal analysis and heart rate detection from audio signal using Python and digital signal processing